estuary/flow/site/docs/concepts/catalog-entities/derivations/lambdas.md

 # Lambdas

 Lambda functions power transformations in derivations.
-In MapReduce terms, lambdas are mappers.
-The Flow runtime performs combine and reduce operations using [reduction annotations](../reductions.md) provided with schemas.
-While reductions can be applied during captures or materializations, lambdas are only possible in derivations; thus, the full power of map-reduce, joins, and other transformations is only possible in the derivation context.
+In map and reduce terms, lambdas are mapper functions.
+The Flow runtime performs combine and reduce operations using [reduction annotations](../schemas-and-data-reductions.md#reductions) defined within your schemas.
+While reductions can be applied during captures or materializations, lambdas are only possible in derivations;
+thus, the full power of map-reduce, joins, and other transformations is only possible in the derivation context.

 Lambdas exist as standalone files, which are referenced by derivations as in the following: